Pizza at Grasso

 People often ask if they should use their fingers or a knife and fork to eat their pizza.
 Personally, we think hands are the best option, but feel free to eat as you please.
 Nobody really minds, and they definitely shouldn’t care.

-Meatball melt
+Meatball Melt

 For when you don’t fancy spaghetti, but still want all things meaty, then it’s Meatball Melt time.
 Not only do we use the same meatballs that you’ll find in Mom’s Spaghetti, but also some imported Italian fennel sausages.